Intelligent-Instruments-Lab/iil.is/src/routes/news/lampinn.md

 Free Again by Egill Sæbjörnsson - iil.is/news/free_again

 Josh Wilkinson did the mastering.
+The project is supported by the Recording fund and Composer's fund of Bylgjan and Stöð 2.

 <CaptionedImage